awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationobjectstorage.md

 ### Ref<a name="aws-resource-datasync-locationobjectstorage-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the location resource ARN\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the location resource Amazon Resource Name \(ARN\)\.
 For example:

 `arn:aws:datasync:us-east-2:111222333444:location/loc-07db7abfc326c50s3`